 The report shows that customer satisfaction drops across all measured industries in the manufacturing and nondurable goods sector.
-Though overall inflation is low, food and beverage prices have increased, which is contributing to lower customer satisfaction with non-durable products.
+Though overall inflation is low, food and beverage prices have increased and this is contributing to lower customer satisfaction with non-durable products.
 Nearly all companies score lower now compared to a year ago.

 Continue reading →